LiskArchive/lisk-sdk-examples/workshop/README.md

 Let's explore the different functions and their implementations in the `invoice_transaction.js` file.
 Open the file so you can follow along with the code.

 #### Getter for TYPE
-Static function that returns {number}.
+Static function that returns **{number}**.
 This is the type identifier for the transaction.
 We use this number to uniquely register our new custom transaction in our blockchain network.
 This means that we can't register transactions with the same transaction TYPE.

-**Important:** The Lisk protocol reserves transaction [types 0 - 7](https://lisk.io/documentation/lisk-protocol/transactions) currently.
+**Important: The Lisk Protocol reserves transaction [types 0 - 4](https://lisk.io/documentation/lisk-protocol/transactions) and Lisk Core reserves transaction types 5 - 7.**

 #### Getter for FEE
-Static function that returns {number}.
+Static function that returns **{string}**.
 The fee must be paid when sending this transaction to the blockchain network.
-We are converting a fee from LSK to Beddows which is the lowest denominal in the Lisk ecosystem: 10 ** 8 = 1 LSK (100000000).
+We are converting a fee from LSK to Beddows which is the lowest denominal in the Lisk ecosystem: `10 ** 8 = 1 LSK (100000000)`.

 _Note: It is possible to use a zero fee._